TankaMelnyk/C_plus_plus-Projects/README.md

 - C++ and STL library,
 - Fundamentals of Object-Oriented Programming

-# The basic idea and motivationffd
+# The basic idea and motivation

 The project was conceived as a serious practical work for the excercise of the previous topics.

- Procedural programming
+1. Procedural programming
  - IO base operations
  - variables
  - conditional constructions
  - cycles
  - arrays
  - function

- Structured programming
+2. Structured programming
  - pointers arithmetic
  - the structures
  - complex chain of functions calls
  - Exceptions and their handling
  - File Input-Output

- Standard tempates library - STL
+3. Standard tempates library - STL
  - String class and working algorithms with it
  - Vector as a dynamic array
  - Associative containers - Map and Set
  - Base algorithms for work with containers

- The Object-Oriented Programming and the Object-Oriented Design
+4. The Object-Oriented Programming and the Object-Oriented Design
  - Base OOP concepts
  - Data abstraction
  - Encapsulation